Visit of George IV to Scotland: Preparations

 Contemporary caricature of the kilted King George IV.

+In July 1822, the Lord Provost of Edinburgh received a letter announcing that the king would visit in the following month, and there was an immediate rush to make arrangements.
 When his advice was sought, Sir Walter Scott seized the opportunity to invent a splendid pageant wherein ancient Scotland would be reborn, and the king, who had been parodied in cartoons as a fat debaucher, would be seen as "a portly handsome man looking and moving every inch a King".
 George would be presented as a new Jacobite king, with the logic that he was by bloodline as much a Stuart as Bonnie Prince Charlie had been, and would win the affections of the Scots away from radical reform.
 A small committee was set up, with Scott's principal assistant being his friend Major General David Stewart of Garth who had made himself the undisputed authority on Highlanders with his Sketches.

 George had been persuaded by Scott that he was not only a Stuart prince, but also a Jacobite Highlander, and could rightly and properly swathe himself in "the Garb of Old Gaul [sic]", so in July 1822 the King placed his order with George Hunter & Co., outfitters of Tokenhouse Yard, London and Princes Street, Edinburgh, for £1,354 18s (a sum equivalent to £ today) worth of highland outfit in bright red Royal Tartan, later known as Royal Stuart, complete with gold chains and assorted weaponry including dirk, sword and pistols.

 Scott brought the Highland societies and the Clan chieftains into arranging for a plaided pageantry.
 Garth now drilled the younger members of the Celtic Society into four companies as honour guards.
 Their mix of lowlanders and highlanders had already offended Alexander Ranaldson MacDonell of Glengarry, who was quick to demand that his Society of True Highlanders be given precedence, but his attempts to take over were generally disregarded.
 Some chieftains took the event as a chance to show impressive forces and thus disprove allegations about the Highland Clearances, but the decimation of their tenantry rather undermined this.
 James Loch acting for the 19th Countess of Sutherland solved the problem of finding kilts by borrowing army uniforms from the Sutherland Highlanders.

+Fifty men were brought to Edinburgh by Lt.
+Col. Sir E. J. Murray MacGregor, Chief of Clan Gregor, provided with weapons by a supplier in Castle Street, and fitted out in tartan from one in North Bridge.
+The officers got costumes from Romanes & Paterson in North Bridge.